in2code-de/in2studyfinder/readme.md

 * TYPO3 11.5
 * PHP 7.4 - 8.0

-Version 11.x and above
+Version 11.x - 12.x

 * TYPO3 12.4 and above
 * PHP 8.1 and above

+Version 13.x

+* TYPO3 13.4 and above
+* PHP 8.2 and above

 ## Events

-ManipulateCsvPropertyBeforeExport: this event allows the manipulation of values before they are exported to the CSV
+ModifyDetailActionFluidVariablesEvent: main event for fluid variable manipulation for the detail action
+ModifyFastSearchActionFluidVariablesEvent: main event for fluid variable manipulation for the fast search action
+ModifyFilterActionFluidVariablesEvent: main event for fluid variable manipulation for the filter action

 ## Contribution